The BEST day to go fishing is any day that ends with a "Y"!

 Hideaway Fishing Camp.

-new official South African Record Bass of
+The new and current official South African Record Bass of

 6.45kg (14.19lb) caught by August